In 2017, I became a yoga teacher after completing my course in North India.

 Our pick: The Liforme Yoga Mat

-To have a light yoga mat means you’ll have to compromise on the cushioning.
-Just so you know.
+To have a light yoga mat means you’ll have to compromise on the cushioning so that you know.
 The most eco-friendly travel mat we came across is from the company Liforme.
 We are happy to promote their mats for multiple reasons.

 First, they claim the mats will biodegrade in 1-5 years in normal landfill conditions.
 They are made using high-quality non-toxic materials such as natural rubber and eco-polyurethane (And yes, I researched that.
 It looks legit).

-They use a heat-bonding process to eliminate the need for toxic glues to bind the top and base layer.
+They use a heat-bonding process to eliminate toxic glues needing to bind the top and base layers.
 No plastic packaging.
 Plus, they give back to a bunch of charities.
-As for today, they have donated more than half a million dollars and planted nearly 200,000 trees.
+As of today, they have donated more than half a million dollars and planted nearly 200,000 trees.
 I say hell yeah!